medvekoma/kafka-workshop/part2/README.md

 Messages with the same key go to the same partition.
 - Keys are not unique, they just control partitioning.
 - Message ordering is guaranteed only within the same partition.
-- Messages with the same key will be in order.
+- Messages with the same key will be in order (as long as you don't change the number of partitions).

 ## Consume messages like a pro ;)